ankit-rathi/ankit-rathi.github.io/dsai-ssh/preface.md

 9. How to prepare for the interview for a data role?
 10. How to stay up-to-date in this still-evolving field?

-You can notice that these questions are not conceptual ones and there is no dedicated material to address these challenges and roadblocks.
+You may notice that these questions are not conceptual ones and there is no dedicated material to address these challenges and roadblocks.

 How about a book or course that gives you enough exposure to the data field that you can yourself analyze what is needed for you and build your own roadmap?